Preparing for College

 All University of Delaware applications (the UD online application, The Common Application and the Coalition application) open on August 1.

 One of the best ways to find out if UD is right for you is to visit.
 At UD, you can take a virtual visit or come to campus.
-If you come to campus you can talk to an admissions counselor, meet current students and even sit in on a class that interests you.
-That last part may take a little advanced planning (find more on the Enhance Your Visit section of the visit page).
+If you come to campus, you can talk to an admissions counselor, meet current students and even sit in on a class that interests you (depending on COVID restrictions, availability may only include virtual classes).
+That last part may take a little advanced planning.
+Find more on the Enhance Your Visit section of the visit page.

 Connect with Current Blue Hens